Should Dr Who be regenerated as a Time Lady?

 But the chance of a female Dr. Who remained a long shot.

-William Hill had its joint favourite replacements at 10-1 as Rupert Grint of Harry Potter fame and Russell Tovey who appeared in a couple of Dr. Who episodes.
+William Hill had its joint favorite replacements at 10-1 as Rupert Grint of Harry Potter fame and Russell Tovey who appeared in a couple of Dr. Who episodes.

-Ladbrokes' favourite at 3-1 was Rory Kinnear, son of Roy Kinnear, who is a recurring player in the James Bond series.
+Ladbrokes' favorite at 3-1 was Rory Kinnear, son of Roy Kinnear, who is a recurring player in the James Bond series.

 The show's lead writer and executive producer, Steven Moffat, was giving nothing away.